Sunday, March 7, 2010

 Monetary cases are judged by a court of three judges.
 This includes cases of disputed loans, theft, bodily injury, and monetary damage.

 If the defendant is unwilling to come to trial, any court of three can impose its authority.
-Moreover, if the defendant resides in a city that has an established official court, he cannot choose a new court for judgment.
+Moreover, if the defendant resides in a city with an established official court, he cannot choose a new court for judgment.
 However, if he is willing to be judged but does not agree to the suggested court because it is either too far or is not qualified, they can use the following procedure:

-Art: Gerrit van Honthorst - Old woman examining a coin
+Art: Old woman examining a coin by

 No comments: